(Tax relief for Low-Income individuals Age 65 or under)

 (including Medicare premiums), Railroad Retirements, Military Retirements, State Supplemental Income, Pensions,

 Annuities, Distributions from 401-K's, Roth’s, IRA’s, Rent, Business, Farm, Partnership Income, Unemployment,

 Alimony, Child Support, Strike Benefits, Welfare payments, Food Stamps, Interest, Dividends, Capital Gains, Earned

 Income Credit and Additional Child or other tax credits etc.

 Individuals filing as Disabled must also attach a current medical statement from an attending physician.
 Those filing as Indigent as Extreme Hardship must include an affidavit of circumstances.
 Note: it is possible that the Board of Commissioners who review these abatements may request a hearing to understand your circumstances.

 The abatement will be applied to 2021’s property taxes.
 If the application is received by June 30, 2021, it will appear on your Real Property Valuation Notice that is mailed by July 22 of the current year.
 Mobile Homes if after the

 abatement there is an outstanding balance a bill would be mailed in a separate mailing from the Assessor’s

 Office.
-Mobile home taxes are due May 15, of current year.
+Mobile home taxes are due May 15, of the current year.

-DEADLINE: The deadline to file this a low Income application is September 1, 2021.
-The Commission may extend the time for filing a Low Income abatement application until December 31 of current year, if the commission finds that good cause exists to extend the deadline.
-You must submit a Late Form (see PDF form, print form) filled out with the reason why your submitting the Low Income abatement application after the deadline of September 1st.
+DEADLINE: The deadline to file a Low-Income Abatement Application is September 1, 2021.
+The Commission may extend the time for filing a Low-Income Abatement Application until December 31 of the current year, if the commission finds that good cause exists to extend the deadline.
+You must submit a Late Form (see PDF form, print form) filled out with the reason why you are submitting the Low-Income Abatement Application after the deadline of September 1st.